littermap/littermap-aws-backend/README.md

   - E.g., `https://91kfuezk29.execute-api.us-east-1.amazonaws.com/api/auth/google` (for testing the API directly)
 - Take note of the issued `Client ID` and `Client Secret` values
 - Update the stack deployment with `sam deploy -g` and specify those values when prompted

+<a name="binary-lambdas"></a>
+### Building and deploying native binary lambda functions

+Each lambda function is packaged and deployed as a separate service, which means they do not all have to be implemented using the same technology stack.
+While a lambda function that is written entirely in one of the supported interpreted languages (JavaScript, Python, Ruby) requires a remote machine equipped with the appropriate runtime interpreter to execute it, a native lambda is designed to be run directly by the CPU.
+If the lambda function executable or any of its dependencies need to be provided as a binary, it will need to be built and packaged.

+To provide a native binary lambda deployment package, there are two options:

+#### Provide a built package

+There is currently one native lambda that needs to be deployed:

+- `get-scaled-image` (it is currently experimental)

+If you have a built package ready, just place `get-scaled-image.zip` into `functions/get-scaled-image/build/`.
+The directory may need to be created.

+#### Build it

+Native lambdas can be built inside a specialized [container](https://docs.docker.com/get-started/#what-is-a-container) that contains the appropriate reproducible build environment that is isolated from your host system.

+Make sure you've got Docker installed.

+The build environment can be built for one of two 64-bit CPU architectures: `x86` or `arm`.
+Since all deployed lambda functions are currently set to require the newer ARM CPU (due to their [cost effectiveness](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)), to build a package that will run when deployed, the appropriate environment must be built.

+Currently, the only available build environment [prototype](https://conetix.com.au/blog/what-is-a-dockerfile/) is for building lambdas from C++ source code using the official [AWS C++ SDK](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) and [AWS C++ Runtime API](https://github.com/awslabs/aws-lambda-cpp) libraries.
+It also includes the [vips](https://github.com/libvips/libvips) high performance image processing library.
+Other build environments can be added for lambdas that are based on other technology stacks.

+Either environment (or both) can be built with:

+- `./manage make-cpp-build-environment arm`
+- `./manage make-cpp-build-environment x86`

+If your host machine is one or the other and the architecture is not specified it will build for the one you've got.

+Even if the deployed lambdas are specified to require an `arm` machine, an `x86` build environment can be used to either quickly check if your lambda compiles on an `x86` machine (if that's your native host architecture, that's much faster) or to deploy an `x86` lambda.

+If this isn't your host machine's native architecture, Docker will run it using [user space emulation](https://github.com/multiarch/qemu-user-static) and building the image may take an hour or longer.
+If it doesn't work out of the box, it may require having [qemu](https://www.qemu.org/) installed along with [binary format support](https://www.ecliptik.com/Cross-Building-and-Running-Multi-Arch-Docker-Images/#qemu-on-linux).

+Once you have one or both of these environments built, they should be visible with:

+- `docker images`

+Now, to build `get-scaled-image` for the `arm` architecture:

+- `./manage build-cpp-function get-scaled-image arm`

+If the build process completes successfully, it will produce a deployment-ready zip package at `functions/get-scaled-image/build/get-scaled-image.zip`.

 ### Deploying the front-end